Evan Bates: 2012–2013 season: Four Continents bronze

 Chock/Bates finished fourth at the 2012 U.S. International Classic and then won gold at the 2012 Nebelhorn Trophy.
 They then competed at the 2012 Cup of China and finished fourth.
 At the 2013 U.S. Nationals, Chock/Bates were able to win the silver medal ahead of Shibutani/Shibutani.
 They were named in the U.S. team to the 2013 Four Continents, where they won the bronze medal.
 They finished seventh overall at the 2013 World Championships.
 Chock/Bates competed at the 2013 World Team Trophy and placed first in ice dance, helping Team USA win the team gold for the first time since 2009.

-2013–2014 season: First Olympics
+2013–2014 season: Sochi Olympics

-Chock/Bates were assigned to two Grand Prix events, the 2013 Cup of China and 2013 Rostelecom Cup, and won bronze at both.
-They won the silver medal at the 2014 U.S. Championships and were named in the U.S. Olympic team.
+Chock and Bates were assigned to two Grand Prix events, the 2013 Cup of China and 2013 Rostelecom Cup, and won bronze at both.
+They won the silver medal at the 2014 U.S. Championships and were named to the U.S. Olympic team.
 They finished eighth at the 2014 Winter Olympics in Sochi, Russia.

-Chock/Bates placed fourth in the short dance, fifth in the free, and fifth overall at the 2014 World Championships in Saitama, Japan.
+Chock and Bates placed fourth in the short dance, fifth in the free dance, and fifth overall at the 2014 World Championships in Saitama, Japan.